opconWizard/opcon-docs/docs/reference/Operations-Machine-Messages.md

                      70004                     Error in logging on to SAP system: bad User ID, password, or TCP/IP address.
                      70005                     Error in checking existing job status: could not find the job on the SAP system.
                      70006                     Error in job copy: The LSAM could not copy the job to run it in SAP.
-                     70007                     Error in Job definition get: after the job was copied for execution, the LSAM couldn\'t retrieve the copied job\'s details; therefore, the job could not run.
+                     70007                     Error in Job definition get: after the job was copied for execution, the LSAM couldn't retrieve the copied job's details; therefore, the job could not run.
                      70008                     Error in starting the copied job: the job copy and job retrieve were successful, but the LSAM could not start the job.
-                     70009                     Error in getting the job\'s current status 70010                     Error in reading the job log 70011                     Error in getting the children job information for the current job 70012                     Error in aborting job
+                     70009                     Error in getting the job's current status 70010                     Error in reading the job log 70011                     Error in getting the children job information for the current job 70012                     Error in aborting job